StanfordLegion/regent-lang.org/tutorial/01_tasks_and_futures.md

 parent blocks prior to the second call, Regent is unable to analyze it for parallelism.

-An example of something that might block execution would be calling into a C function with the value of `f1`:
+An example of something that might block execution would be printing the value of `f1`:

 {% highlight regent %}
 var f1 = fibonacci(n - 1)
-c.printf("value of first fibonnaci is %d\n", f1) -- blocks!
+format.println("value of first fibonnaci is %d\n", f1) -- blocks!
 var f2 = fibonacci(n - 2)
 {% endhighlight %}

-The second line in this snippet blocks, because it calls a C function (`printf`).
-In general, Regent has no ability to analyze the contents or effects of C functions, and such functions (if passed values resulting from tasks) may inhibit parallelism.
-An easy way to work around this is to wrap the call to `printf` in a task.
-This way, Regent can analyze the task for parallelism, as it does with the rest of the program.
+The second line in this snippet blocks, because it invokes I/O. In general, anything outside of Regent's control (I/O, or anything written in C or another language) may inhibit parallelism.
+An easy way to work around this is to wrap the call to `println` in a task, as shown at the bottom of this section.
+Using the task "hides" the I/O from Regent, essentially giving Regent permission to reorder it with other tasks.

 Behind the scenes, Regent maximizes parallelism by making each task return a *future*.
 Futures represent the results of tasks yet to be completed.
 In most cases, users don't need to be concerned with
-futures: as noted above, as long as the program avoids passing any futures into C functions, Regent will handle the parallelism automatically.
+futures: as noted above, as long as the program avoids passing any futures into I/O (or C functions), Regent will handle the parallelism automatically.
 Tasks accept futures directly, so passing a future to a task does not block.
 Operators like `+` can also be optimized by Regent to work on futures, so they do not block either.
-Similarly, Regent can optimize most conditional statements (such as `if` and `while`) that are predicated on futures, as long as those conditionals do not control the execution of C functions.
+Similarly, Regent can optimize most conditional statements (such as `if` and `while`) that are predicated on futures, as long as those conditionals do not control the execution of I/O (or C functions).
 The few remaining statements that block on futures (e.g., `return`) are usually not a problem for parallelism.

 Returning to our original example, `main` calls `fibonacci` in a loop.
-In order to avoid blocking on the call to the C function `c.printf`, the call is extracted into a task and called on the result of each `fibonacci` call.
+In order to avoid blocking on the call to `println`, the call is extracted into a task and called on the result of each `fibonacci` call.
 Thus the entire body of `main` will execute in parallel, with each `print_result` waiting on its corresponding `fibonnaci`, but not otherwise blocking the execution of other `fibonnaci` or `print_result` calls.

 {% highlight regent %}
 task print_result(n : int, result : int)
-  c.printf("Fibonacci(%d) = %d\n", n, result)
+  format.println("Fibonacci({}) = {}", n, result)
 end

 task main()